-Hunn and French (1998) estimated that in 1805 the population of the bands that now reside on the Warm Springs Reservation approximated 4,150 persons.438 Estimates of populations in the mid-1800's are hampered by the fact that the ancestors of Paiute peoples now living at Warm Springs did not come to the reservation until later in the century439.
-Stowell (1987) has estimated that ancestors of present-day residents of the Warm Springs Reservation numbered between 1,000 and 1,400 persons at the time of the Treaty with the Confederated Tribes and Bands of Middle Oregon (1855)440.
-Lane and Lane Associates and D. Nash (1981d) cite Lee in estimating 962 persons on the Warm Springs Reservation in 1899441.
-For this analysis, we will utilize an estimated population of ancestors of the peoples of the Warm Springs Reservation of approximately 1,200 persons at Treaty times.
+Hunn and French (1998) estimated that in 1805 the population of the bands that now reside on the Warm Springs Reservation approximated 4,150 persons.
+Estimates of populations in the mid-1800's are hampered by the fact that the ancestors of Paiute peoples now living at Warm Springs did not come to the reservation until later in the century Stowell (1987) has estimated that ancestors of present-day residents of the Warm Springs Reservation numbered between 1,000 and 1,400 persons at the time of the Treaty with the Confederated Tribes and Bands of Middle Oregon (1855) Lane and Lane Associates and D. Nash (1981d) cite Lee in estimating 962 persons on the Warm Springs Reservation in 1899 Persons of the peoples of the Warm Springs Reservation of approximately 1,200 persons at Treaty times.